Stark inequality: Oxfam says 8 men as rich as half the world

 "It is obscene for so much wealth to be held in the hands of so few when 1 in 10 people survive on less than $2 a day," said Winnie Byanyima, executive director of Oxfam International, who will be attending the meeting in Davos.
 "Inequality is trapping hundreds of millions in poverty; it is fracturing our societies and undermining democracy."

-Last year's equivalent report said the richest 62 people on the planet in 2015 owned as much wealth as the bottom half of the population.
-Oxfam has since revised that figure down to eight.
+The same report a year earlier said that the richest 62 people on the planet owned as much wealth as the bottom half of the population.
+However, Oxfam has revised that figure down to eight following new information gathered by Swiss bank Credit Suisse.

 Oxfam used Forbes' billionaires list that was last published in March 2016 to make its headline claim.
 According to the Forbes list, Microsoft founder Gates is the richest individual with a net worth of $75 billion.
 The others, in order of ranking, are Amancio Ortega, the Spanish founder of fashion house Inditex, financier Warren Buffett, Mexican business magnate Carlos Slim Helu, Amazon boss Jeff Bezos, Facebook creator Mark Zuckerberg, Oracle's Larry Ellison and Bloomberg, the former mayor of New York.